- Instructional (Faculty)

 -Associate’s degree in Fire Protection Technology, Fire Science, or a closely related field from a regionally

--North Carolina Office of State Fire Marshall (OSFM) certified or qualified in: Fire Fighter II, Fire
+-North Carolina Office of State Fire Marshall (OSFM) certified and qualified in: Fire Fighter II

 -A valid North Carolina Driver’s License and a Class B Driver’s license or the ability to attain one upon hire.

 - 5 years of relevant field experience in the fire Service/ fire protection.